Dog Creek, British Columbia: Dog Creek Station of the Royal Canadian Air Force

 The Dog Creek Station of the Royal Canadian Air Force opened during World War II as an RCAF supplementary aerodrome.

 In approximately 1942 the aerodrome was listed as RCAF Aerodrome - Dog Creek, British Columbia at 51°38′N 122°16′W with a variation of 26 degrees 16' E and elevation of 3250 ft.
 The aerodrome was listed as "Under construction - Servicable" with three runways as follows:

 The airfield was in the standard triangle-pattern, with double, side-by-side runways.
 The aerodrome was taken over by Department of Transport in 1946.

 Activities at the Dog Creek Airport were drastically reduced when the Williams Lake Airport opened in 1960.
 Most of the staff and facilities were moved to Williams Lake.

 The aerodrome was purchased by Circle "S" Cattle Company in 1962 and one runway remained in use by hunters and fishermen.

-Today the aerodrome is abandoned, and other than the rapidly crumbling runways, nothing remains from the RCAF days.
+Today, the aerodrome is abandoned.
+Other than the rapidly crumbling runways, nothing remains from the RCAF days.